 - More Dessert Recipes

-This easy Berry Trifle recipe is made with pound cake, fresh berries and a rich and smooth cream cheese filling.
+This easy trifle recipe is made with pound cake, fresh berries, and a rich and smooth cream cheese filling.
 It's the perfect summer dessert to bring to potlucks, BBQs, birthday parties and more.

 Leave a Reply